opendatasoft/ods-documentation-explore-api/source/includes/wfs/introduction.md

 # WFS API

-OpenDataSoft records can be accessed through a Web Feature Service (WFS), which provides an interface allowing requests for geographical features.
+Opendatasoft records can be accessed through a Web Feature Service (WFS), which provides an interface allowing requests for geographical features.

-The OpenDataSoft platform uses the WFS specification version 1.1.0.
+The Opendatasoft platform uses the WFS specification version 1.1.0.

 ## Operations supported

-OpenDataSoft platform implements three operations defined by the WFS standard:
+Opendatasoft platform implements three operations defined by the WFS standard:

 Operation | Description
 --------- | -----------